AIA Tours: land

 (B)= Breakfast, (L)= Lunch, (R)= Reception, (D)= Dinner

 We will spend a full day visiting the historic and renowned Egyptian Museum (formally known as the Museum of Egyptian Antiquities) to see treasures of the pharaohs, including magnificent artifacts from the royal tombs of Tanis.
-Alternatively, if the new Grand Egyptian Museum (GEM) is open, we will spend a full day there instead to see Tutankhamun’s funerary collection, the reconstructed 4,000-year-old Khufu ship, colossal statues of Ramesses the Great, and more.
+Alternatively, if the new Grand Egyptian Museum (GEM) is open, we will spend a full day there instead to see Tutankhamun’s funerary collection, colossal statues of Ramesses the Great, and more.
+Gather this evening for dinner.
 (B,L,D)

-This morning we visit the Imhotep Museum on our way into the extraordinary necropolis at Saqqara, where we see the Step Pyramid of Djoser; the pyramid and causeway of Unas; the mastaba of the “two brothers,” Nyankhkhnum and Khnumhotep; and (pending permission) the newly discovered, closed-to-the-public, 5th-dynasty Tomb of Wah Ti.
-After an outdoor lunch at Saqqara Palm Club, we return to the Mena House hotel for an afternoon at leisure to relax, enjoy the pool, and perhaps have a drink while gazing at the Great Pyramid.
+Today we visit the extraordinary and vast necropolis at Saqqara, where we see the Step Pyramid of Djoser (the earliest colossal stone building in Egypt); the pyramid and causeway of Unas; the mastaba (rectangular tomb) of the “two brothers,” Nyankhkhnum and Khnumhotep; and (pending permission) the recently discovered, closed-to-the-public, 5th-dynasty Tomb of Wah Ti.
+After an outdoor lunch at Saqqara Palm Club, we return to Saqqara and see other recent tomb excavations (pending permission).
+On our way back to the Mena House hotel, we will stop briefly at the Ramses Wissa Wassef Arts Centre, a series of vaulted and domed mud-brick structures containing weaving workshops, showrooms, and a pottery and sculpture museum.
 Gather for dinner at our hotel.
 (B,L,D)

-Start the day with a visit to the National Museum of Egyptian Civilization (NMEC), which opened in 2017, housing materials from all periods of Egyptian archaeology, including the Gallery of the Royal Mummies.
-With our expert guide we learn about key historical phases, starting with the Predynastic and ancient Egyptian eras, and continuing through Greco-Roman, Coptic, Islamic, and modern times.
-NMEC is located in the heart of Al-Fustat, the oldest Islamic capital of Egypt.
-Next we see the nearby Coptic Hanging Church, also called the Suspended Church or Al-Moallaqa.
+Start our day by visiting Al-Fustat, the oldest Islamic capital of Egypt.
+Next, we see the nearby Coptic Hanging Church, also called the Suspended Church or Al-Moallaqa.
 This unique church got its name from the fact that it was built over the southern gate of the Roman Fortress of Babylon, which became the church’s foundation.
-After lunch overlooking the Nile, we visit the 9th-century mosque of Ibn Tulun, both Cairo’s largest mosque in terms of land area and its oldest mosque in its original form; and the adjacent Gayer-Anderson Museum, a superb example of 17th-century domestic architecture, with splendid furniture, carpets, curios, and other objects.
+Next, we visit the Coptic Museum to learn more about the history of Christianity in Egypt.
+After a lunch overlooking the Nile, we visit the only active synagogue in Egypt, Sha’ar Hashamayim.
 Return to our hotel and pack for tomorrow’s early flight before gathering for dinner.
 (B,L,D)

 Transfer early this morning to the airport for our flight to Luxor.
-A short drive through town brings us to Karnak, the world’s largest temple complex (built over the course of two thousand years), where a generous amount of time is scheduled for exploring.
-Our visit will include Karnak’s Open Air Museum, which has on display many newly reconstructed buildings.
+Once in Luxor we take a short drive through town to Karnak, the world’s largest temple complex (built over the course of 2,000 years), where a generous amount of time is scheduled for exploring.
+Our visit will include Karnak’s Open-Air Museum, which has on display many newly reconstructed buildings.
 Check-in to our elegant, historic hotel on the east bank of the Nile and enjoy lunch and some time at leisure to relax and enjoy the gardens and pool.
 Before dinner we visit the adjacent Luxor Temple, which is illuminated to striking effect.
-Overnight at the 5-star Sofitel Old Winter Palace hotel (quiet Luxury Garden View rooms) for two nights.
+Overnight at the 5-star Sofitel Old Winter Palace hotel (Luxury Garden View rooms) for two nights.
 (B,L,D)

 In the Valley of the Kings, our morning exploration includes several royal tombs, including the legendary Tomb of Tutankhamen and the spectacular Tomb of Seti I. Continue on to the stunning mortuary temple of Hatshepsut at Deir el Bahari, including the Third Terrace Sanctuary of Amun with its beautifully preserved painted decoration.
 After lunch we return to the east bank of the Nile and visit the small, but excellent, Luxor Museum.
 Return to our hotel and then gather for dinner.
 (B,L,D)